2014 Iowa elections: United States House of Representatives

-All of Iowa's four seats in the United States House of Representatives will be up for election in 2014 and are contested.
+All of Iowa's four seats in the United States House of Representatives were up for election in 2014 and were contested.

 Iowa General Assembly

-The 25 odd-numbered Iowa Senate seats are up for election in 2014, as are all 100 Iowa House seats.
-As of the primary filing deadline for the two major parties, there are 11 Senate seats and 58 House seats that only have candidates from one party, though several of these seats have contested primaries.
+The 25 odd-numbered Iowa Senate seats were up for election in 2014, as were all 100 Iowa House seats.
+As of the primary filing deadline for the two major parties, there were 11 Senate seats and 58 House seats that only have candidates from one party, though several of these seats had contested primaries.
 These numbers are from the primary election candidate listing, so do not take into account candidates nominated by third parties, candidates nominated by petition, or candidates nominated by a major party after the primary.
 Such candidates file during the general election filing period, which runs from July 28 - August 15, 2014.